 The result for project owners when using Open Source coding: lower cost and improved programming efficiency.
 Open source coding also makes integration easier and provides for consistency for deployment and maintenance.

-Watch the full session through InfoComm Connected on-demand: The Democratization of Control: The Case for Open Source Software
+Watch the full session: The Democratization of Control: The Case for Open Source Software